 sudo apt remove python-mpmath

-MoveIt!
-IKFast Installation¶
+MoveIt IKFast Installation¶

-Install the MoveIt!
-IKFast package either from debs or from source.
+Install the MoveIt IKFast package either from debs or from source.

-sudo apt-get install ros-kinetic-moveit-kinematics
+sudo apt-get install ros-melodic-moveit-kinematics

 Inside your catkin workspace: